neuralmagic/sparsify/docs/datasets-guide.md

 By organizing the data in this way, it can be easily read and labeled by the PyTorch ImageFolder class, and thus easily used for training image classification models in Sparsify.

-Please note, the class labels ('dog', 'cat') are case-sensitive and the order of the classes would be sorted lexicographically.
+Note, the class labels ('dog', 'cat') are case-sensitive and the order of the classes would be sorted lexicographically.
-Here, 'cat' will be considered class 0 and 'dog' will be class 1, due to alphabetical order.
+Here, 'cat' will be considered class 0, and 'dog' will be class 1, due to alphabetical order.

 #### Object Detection / Image Segmentation

 For object detection and image segmentation tasks, Sparsify supports the dataset format used by YOLOv5.
-This format is specifically designed for tasks involving bounding boxes and segmentation masks, and is widely adopted in the community.
+This format is specifically designed for tasks involving bounding boxes and segmentation masks and is widely adopted in the community.

 ##### Specifications